Skip to main content

 In 2006 the Habitat ReStore opened its doors.
 The ReStore not only offsets the costs of operating the organization, but also diverts almost 2 million pounds of reusable materials from local landfills every year.

-As of 2022, Lake Agassiz Habitat for Humanity has been able to build 72 homes locally and 42 internationally through our tithing program.
+As of December 2023, Lake Agassiz Habitat for Humanity has been able to build 79 homes locally and 46 internationally through our tithing program.
+Four more families will be served locally in 2025.

 Through the commitment and dedication of volunteers, businesses, congregations, community organizations and staff, Lake Agassiz Habitat for Humanity will continue to serve families for years to come.